bflaven/ia_usages/ai_mcp_architecture_component/_prompts/001_ia_mcp_architecture_component.md

 1. Write a readme.md with a changelog and a claude.md in English for this POC, write everything in English.

-2. I want to use this POC to also demonstrate what I have said during the interview with C+ e.g. KPIs, methodology, define User story, make interviews of stakeholders, find a use case, think technically to solve with MCP, do not create technical debt... and I want also to demonstrate my cognitive flexibility by showing that—regardless of the stage where I intervene in the process of capturing a use case, identifying value, or exploring potential AI automation—I strive for consistency and maintain a "big picture" perspective.
+2. I want to use this POC to also demonstrate what I have said during an interview e.g. KPIs, methodology, define User story, make interviews of stakeholders, find a use case, think technically to solve with MCP, do not create technical debt... and I want also to demonstrate my cognitive flexibility by showing that—regardless of the stage where I intervene in the process of capturing a use case, identifying value, or exploring potential AI automation—I strive for consistency and maintain a "big picture" perspective.
 For example, while I may implement MCP, I do not do so for its own sake; rather, my approach is grounded in a proven methodology, best practices, an ROI-driven mindset, and a culture centered on the product and the user experience.
 Capisce ?

 - extract from fiche_memo_condensee.md
 ```text